mintapi/mintapi/README.md

 goes to SMS unless you specify `--mfa-method=email`.
 This will also persist a browser session in $HOME/.mintapi/session to avoid an MFA in the future, unless you specify `--session-path=None`.

+### MFA Authentication Methods

 If mfa-method is email and your email host provides IMAP access, you can specify your IMAP login details.
 This will automate the retrieval of the MFA code from your email and entering it into Mint.

 If mfa-method is soft-token then you must also pass your mfa-token.
+The mfa-token can be obtained by going to [your mint.com settings](https://mint.intuit.com/settings.event?filter=all) and clicking on 'Intuit Account'.
+From there go to *Sign In & Security* -> *Two-step verification*.
+From there, enable the top option however you wish (either text or email is fine).
+After that, start the process to enable the *Authenticator app* option and when you get the part where you see the QR code, **copy the manual setup code** that appears next to it.
+Careful where you store this as it allows anyone to generate TOTP codes.
+This is the token that you will pass to `mfa-token` in either the python api or from the command line.

 ### from Python